xDARKx0979/game-hosting/README.md

 # Game Hub

-A simple website that hosts iframes of popular online games.
+A simple website that hosts iframes of popular online games on their own dedicated pages.
 Currently featuring:

 - Krunker.io
 - Shell Shockers